Nikolai Erdman: Work with Meyerhold

-In 1924, Erdman submitted to Meyerhold his first major play, The Mandate.
+In 1924, Erdman wrote his first major play, The Mandate (in English aka The Warrant), for Vsevolod Meyerhold.
 The young playwright cleverly exploited the subject of the subverted wedding to produce a work brimming with tragic absurdity.
-In his adaptation of the play, Meyerhold chose to emphasise the mannequin-like behaviour of Erdman's characters by introducing the tragic finale which revealed "the total and disastrous loss of identity" on the part of his characters.
+In his adaptation of the play, Meyerhold chose to emphasize the mannequin-like behavior of Erdman's characters by introducing the tragic finale which revealed "the total and disastrous loss of identity" on the part of his characters.

 Erdman's next collaboration with Meyerhold was The Suicide (1928), "a spectacular mixture of the ridiculous and the sublime", universally recognized as one of the finest plays written during the Soviet period.
 The play draws on the theme of the faked suicide, which had been introduced into Russian literature by Alexander Sukhovo-Kobylin in The Death of Tarelkin (1869) and was explored by Leo Tolstoy in The Living Corpse (1900).

 Erdman's masterpiece had a tortuous production history.
 Meyerhold's attempts to stage the play were thwarted by Soviet authorities.
 The Vakhtangov Theatre also failed to overcome censorship difficulties.
 At last Konstantin Stanislavsky sent a letter to Joseph Stalin, in which he compared Erdman to Gogol and cited Maxim Gorky's enthusiasm for the play.
-The permission to stage the play was granted, only to be revoked by Lazar Kaganovich's party commission on the very eve of the premiere.
+The permission to stage the play was granted, and the Moscow Art Theatre did rehearse it for several months, but they abandoned it in May 1932 at the very time when the Meyerhold Theatre decided to lean on the permission given to Stanislavsky to mount their own production.
+Meyerhold, too, however, suspended his rehearsals on August 15, 1932.
+A last-ditch effort to revive the production took place in mid-October when Lazar Kaganovich, at that time a 2nd Secretary of the Communist Party of the Soviet Union, was invited by Meyerhold's team to see a partial dress rehearsal.
+Kaganovich did not like what he saw and The Suicide was placed under a final ban that would last almost 60 years in Russia.
+Writes Erdman biographer John Freedman, "The black mark of Stalin's right-hand men on The Suicide carried with it a solemn finality.
+The Leader had given his sanction to one try, there would not be another."